-Most likely, potatoes will be included on any Peruvian shopping list.
-But this popular Peruvian food takes on a whole new meaning in the country.
-Since when you go to any market in any part of the country, you will most likely find a section dedicated to this wonder of the country.
-So more specifically, your list can include a wide variety of potatoes.
-And with so many varieties to know and experiment with, we have prepared a small article.
-Together with Machu Travel Peru, we want you to know the most fascinating varieties of Peruvian potatoes.
-Meet with us some of the most delicious potatoes in Peru.
+Most likely, potatoes will be included on any daily shopping list worldwide.
+But, did you know that potatoes were origin in Peru?
+As you hear, potatoes were born in Peru and their distribution is the largest, among all Peruvian exports.
+Since when you go to any market in any part of the world, you will most likely find a section dedicated to this wonder of the Andean country.
+So, talking more specifically, your list can include a wide variety of potatoes, without even noticing.
+And with so many varieties to know and experiment with, we have prepared a small article, together with Machu Travel Peru.
+We want you to know the most fascinating varieties of Peruvian potatoes and thus broaden your vision of only French Potatoes or Irish potatoes.

 Everything you need to know about Peruvian potatoes

 - What are Peruvian Potatoes?